National Intelligence Service (Greece): Recent Years

+In 2024, a presidential decree introduced further reforms to modernize the EYP.
+Key changes included the establishment of a unified Operations Directorate and a unified Analysis Directorate to manage integrated intelligence collections and assessments.
+Additionally, it encompasses the creation of specialised professional branches, mandatory training via a newly founded Intelligence and Counterintelligence Academy, and a compulsory minimum ten-year service period for recruits.
+The reforms were meant to strengthen cyber integration of artificial intelligence (AI) and data analytics.
+The decree also mandated the creation of an Internal Audit Unit for better oversight, a Press and Communications Office, and a Historical Archive and Museum to preserve EYP’s legacy.

 Other information

-The agency's motto is the ancient Greek phrase "Λόγων ἀπορρήτων ἐκφορὰν μὴ ποιοῦ" (translated roughly as "do not discuss confidential affairs"), a quote attributed to the Corinthian tyrant and philosopher Periander.
-The total number of people working for the agency is unknown and remains classified; the Greek media usually give figures of around 3,000.
+The agency's motto is the ancient Greek phrase "Λόγων ἀπορρήτων ἐκφορὰν μὴ ποιοῦ" (translated roughly as "Do not discuss confidential affairs"), a quote attributed to the Corinthian tyrant and philosopher Periander.

 EYP is rumored to operate one of the largest criminal databases of any intelligence agency.
 In addition, it possesses a large volume of classified information about criminal hubs, activities and organizations operating throughout the European Union.